 The truth is, there is no best-moving average.

 You need to understand they’re simply tools to help with your trading.

 You can consider using:

-- 20ma if you want to ride short term trend
+- 20ma if you want to ride the short-term trend

-- 100ma if you want to ride medium term trend
+- 100ma if you want to ride the medium-term trend

-- 200ma if you want to ride long term trend
+- 200ma if you want to ride the long-term trend

 Here’re a few examples…